-The Unit addresses hospital-based and community-based mental health care within an ecological perspective.
-Issues of mental health promotion and illness prevention, crisis intervention, psychiatric rehabilitation and recovery are examined, including the contributions of non-government and voluntary agencies.
-Students will also be introduced to sub-specialty mental health areas such as Child and Adolescent Mental Health Nursing, the Older Person in Mental Health, Forensic Mental Health, Substance Abuse and Comorbidity.
-Finally, issues relevant to Clinical Supervision and Clinical Practice Development will be explored.
+This unit builds on the level 1 Foundations of Mental Health Nursing material addressed in unit CNA740 and is a co-requisite unit to CNA743.
+The unit addresses the issues relevant to the treatment setting, such as hospital-based, and community-based mental health care within an ecological perspective.
+Issues of mental health promotion and illness prevention, crisis intervention, mental health rehabilitation and recovery are examined, which also include the contributions of non-government and voluntary agencies.
+You will also be introduced to what many describe as sub-specialty mental health areas, such as child and adolescent; older persons and the specialist areas of forensic/correctional and alcohol and other drugs.
+The notion of issues relevant to clinical supervision and clinical practice development will be explored.

 |Unit name||Foundations of Mental Health Nursing Theory 2|